SBNY Investors Have Opportunity to Lead Signature Bank Securities Fraud Lawsuit

-LOS ANGELES, April 12, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Signature Bank ("Signature Bank" or the "Company") (NASDAQ: SBNY, SBNYP).
+LOS ANGELES, April 13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Signature Bank ("Signature Bank" or the "Company") (NASDAQ: SBNY, SBNYP).

 Class Period: April 23, 2020 – March 12, 2023